CovOpen/CovQuestions/json-logic/README.md

 ### Internationalization

-Instead of using human readable text inside the questionaire file, we allow providing a resource file JSON format:
+Instead of using human readable text inside the questionaire file, we allow providing a resource file in JSON format:

 ```
 {